 One distinction between listening to an audiobook and reading the same material is how our brains process the information.

 Both activate different parts of the brain.
-However, University of California psychology professor Matthew Traxler found that the “mental machinery” required to understand and retain information remains the same, irrespective of whether we heard or read the material.
+However, University of California psychology professor Matthew Traxler found that the “mental machinery” required to understand and retain information remains the same, irrespective of whether we hear or read the material.

 Both experts agreed that either listening or reading is acceptable for lighter topics typically found in entertainment or news magazines and websites.
 We retain more information for more complex subjects if we put more effort into the process, such as reading weighty topics.